Contact Us

 Are there other uses for Botox?

-While botulinum toxin is most commonly used to treat lines and wrinkles of the face, there are some other, less common uses.
-These include:
+While botulinum toxin is most commonly used to treat lines and wrinkles of the face, there are some other, less common treatments of various medical conditions that have been proven to be effective.
+You can even get botox injections for migraines.
+Some of these other medical conditions include:

 • Jawline reduction